huuhghhgyg/MicroCityNotes/docs/notes/event-scheduling-en.md

 -- Coroutine updates the scene function update()
-    coroutine.queue(dt, update) -- Add the next update based on CPU step time carmove() -- Move the vehicle
+    if not scene.render() then return end -- Render the scene and check if the program is terminated coroutine.queue(dt, update) -- Add the next update based on CPU step time carmove() -- Move the vehicle
-    scene.render() -- Render the scene
     refreshtime() -- Calculate the current dt end